-Note: If using bespoke text, we commend you keep your message brief.
-Otherwise it will be split into multiple parts, which are sent separately.
+Note: If you are customising the text, Thredd recommend you keep your message brief.
+Otherwise, the message is split into multiple parts, which are sent separately.

 Default Template (Full)

 The template can contain OTP, Card Number (last 4 digits), Currency, Amount and Merchant Name: